AleanaA/aleBot/README.md

 # rooBot

-## rooBot is yet another general purpose bot, but with tiny pandas.
+## rooBot is yet another general purpose bot, but with tiny pandas

 ### Setup